IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 rate.
 This makes it difficult to reach the goals of high throughput and prompt reaction to congestion.

+## Requirements on media and feedback protocol {#requirements-media}

+SCReAM was originally designed to with with RTP + RTCP where {{RFC8888}} was used as recommended feedback.
+RTP offers unique packet indication with the sequence number and {{RFC8888}} offers timestamps of received packets and the status of the ECN bits.

+SCReAM is however not limited to RTP as long as some requirements are fulfilled :
+* Media data is split in data units that when encapsulated in IP packets fit in the network MTU.
+* Each data unit can be uniquely identified.
+* Data units can be queued up in a packet queue before transmission.
+* Feedback can indicate reception time for each data units, or a group of data units.
+* Feedback can indicate packets that are ECN-CE marked.
+Unique ECN bits indication for each packet is not necessary.
+An ECN-CE counter similar to what is defined in {{RFC9000}} is sufficient.

 ## Comparison with LEDBAT and TFWC in TCP {#ledbat-tfwc}

 The core SCReAM algorithm, which is still similar in SCReAMv2, has similarities